-Owning more than one pair of specs doesn’t have to be a splurge.
-Here’s how to get more for your money
+Owning more than one pair of glasses doesn’t have to be a splurge.
+Here’s how to get more for your money.

 Decisions.
 Decisions.
 With so many styles to choose from, it’s not easy to settle on just one pair of prescription eyeglasses.